 If HHS does not concede, there is an initial trial (called a hearing) on the issue of whether the vaccine caused the injury.
 The trial is typically held at the nearest federal courthouse to where you live.

 You may testify and so may some of your family or friends.
 It may be helpful to have your doctors testify.
 An expert physician hired on your behalf will testify about how the vaccine caused the injury.
 Then, at least one Health and Human Services expert witness will likely testify as to why the vaccine did not cause the injury.
 Following this, the Special Master will decide whether the vaccine caused the injury.
 If the Special Master decides in your favor, then we go on to the issue of damages.
-If we cannot agree with HHS as to the value of the damages, there will be a second trial to determine the amount of the compensation.
+If we cannot agree with HHS as to the value of the damages, there will be a second trial to determine the amount of compensation.

-How Long Does the Entire Process Take?
+How Long Does the Entire Vaccine Injury Compensation Process Take?

 This process is designed to be quicker than civil litigation.
 With some exceptions, it usually is.
 A hearing on whether the vaccine caused the injury often occurs within a year.
 Cases that settle can conclude in as little as a year.
 Other cases, despite our best efforts, can take several years.

 You do not need to be a citizen of the United States to file a claim.
 Usually, the vaccine must have been administered in the United States or one of its territories to bring a claim.
 There are some restrictions on the types of vaccines covered by the VICP.

 Some people who receive vaccines outside of the U.S. may be eligible for compensation.
-In order to be covered by the Vaccine Program when overseas, the injured person must be a U.S. citizen serving in the military or a U.S. government employee, or have been a dependent of such a citizen; or the injured person must have received a vaccine manufactured by a vaccine company located in the U.S. and returned to the U.S. within 6 months after the date of vaccination.
+In order to be covered by the Vaccine Program when overseas, the injured person must be a U.S. citizen serving in the military or a U.S. government employee or have been a dependent of such a citizen; or the injured person must have received a vaccine manufactured by a vaccine company located in the U.S. and returned to the U.S. within 6 months after the date of vaccination.